Miami University Logo

 Email for Humanities CenterFacebook for Humanities CenterTwitter for Humanities Center

-The Center offers 16 programs to draw faculty and students into mutually beneficial relationships, help them locate common interests, and translate their work across multiple disciplines and to the public.
-Each year, the Center funds, organizes, and helps to coordinate over 100 lectures, readings, workshops, and symposia—all free and open to the public.
-We also advocate for the central place of the humanities in both the university and wider society, and we foster engagement from the social sciences, arts, and sciences in the belief that the study of human culture is crucial to maintaining a healthy democracy and making a better world.
+The Humanities Center is a hub for collaborative research and public engagement.
+We offer 15 programs to draw faculty and students into mutually beneficial relationships, foster inquiry across disciplines, and demonstrate the value of the humanities to the public.
+Each year, the center funds, organizes, and helps to coordinate one hundred lectures, readings, workshops, and symposia—all free and open to the public.
+We advocate for the central place of the humanities in both the university and wider society, and we foster engagement from the social sciences, arts, and sciences in the belief that the study of human culture is crucial to maintaining a healthy democracy and making a better world.

 Established in 2009 with a generous gift from John W. Altman (MU 1960), the center has a five-fold mission: